Director of Strategy and Marketing, United States Center of Competence for Distributed Energy Systems (DES)

 A native of Tulsa, Oklahoma, Hardin holds the M.A. and Ph.D. degrees in political science from UNC-Chapel Hill, a B.A. in economics from Baylor University, and a certificate of completion for the Leadership Decision Making program, Harvard University, John F. Kennedy School of Government.

-Vice President Regulatory Affairs and Policy, Duke Energy
+Vice President of Regulatory Affairs and Policy for North Carolina, Duke Energy

 Previously, Bowman served as deputy general counsel for Duke Energy, managing all legal state regulatory functions for North Carolina.
 Prior to that, she was associate general counsel for Progress Energy, supporting all state regulatory functions for North Carolina and South Carolina.
 Bowman also spent a decade leading the federal regulatory affairs group and was responsible for all Federal Energy Regulatory Commission (FERC), legal, policy and compliance matters for Progress Energy Carolinas and Progress Energy Florida.

 Bowman has been with the company since 1999.
 Prior to joining Progress Energy, she was an attorney for Florida Power Corporation.